insharahn/Air-Traffic-Control-System/README.md

 AirControlX is a modular, real-time air traffic control simulation built in C++ that handles flight management, runway scheduling, aviation violation monitoring, and payment processing.
 The project features multiple processes, inter-process communication, multithreading, fault simulation, and a graphical interface built using SFML.

+There are 3 runways, each with a specific purpose (departures/arrivals/emergency or cargo).
+Only one flight can access a runway at a time.
+The flights move through phases based on their direction.
+Airfracts with ground violations are towed.
+Speed violations are constantly checked and an Aircraft Violation Notice (AVN) is generated if detected, which can be viewed on the Airline Portal and paid on the Stripe Payment Portal.

 ## Features

 - Modular architecture with 4 main components: